 We were honored to be part of our client’s smooth assimilation of one of America’s most recognizable brands.

-A business technology corporation acquired another company and needed help to thoughtfully combine the two work cultures.
+A business technology corporation acquired another company and needed to thoughtfully combine the two work cultures.
 They turned to Emerson for help.

 A visual storytelling consultancy wanted to implement a new organization that would allow them to grow as they scaled upward.